Free BASIC Compilers and Interpreters

-Decimal BASIC supports the syntax and most of the core modules and graphics module of the ANSI/ISO standard for Full BASIC.
+Decimal BASIC supports the syntax and most of the core modules and the graphics module of the ANSI/ISO standard for Full BASIC.
 This BASIC interpreter includes a debugger that lets you step/trace through your program, set breakpoints and examine the values held in your variables when it hits a breakpoint.
 Versions are available for Windows, Mac OS X and Linux.
 There is also a BASIC to Object Pascal translator that runs on those systems.

 - TNT Basic (Mac OS X, Mac OS 9)

 TNT Basic is a BASIC interpreter for the Macintosh.
 It is geared towards programmers who are creating games for the Macintosh.
 The development environment makes it easy for you to create and edit your code, add graphics and sprites to your program, sounds, music, maps, and define inputs for your game.
 TNT Basic works on Mac OS 8.6 and above (PowerPC Mac).
 At the time this brief review was written, a beta version for Mac OS X support is also available.

 - GLBCC - GNU / Liberty Basic Compiler Collection (Windows, Linux)